bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 2. Use a moving average to assess progress _not_ the raw data.
 3. Be _consistent_ with strategic behaviours like tracking your food intake, preparing your meals, and prioritising restful sleep.

-You can grab a weight tracking spreadsheet and the Python code I used for the machine learning stuff [here](https://drive.google.com/open?id=1pTS0x-9m8XKafIuUMQi7fvN1gglt9jLY).
+You can grab a weight tracking spreadsheet and the exact Python code I used for the machine learning stuff [here](https://drive.google.com/open?id=1pTS0x-9m8XKafIuUMQi7fvN1gglt9jLY).
 Contact me if you want help setting it up.